harmslab/topiary/docs/source/pipelines.rst

 Seed to alignment
 =================

+Seed to alignment starts with a set of seed sequences and returns a high quality initial alignment.
+The steps it does are:

+#.
+Use the seed sequences as BLAST queries against relevant databases.
+(Default
+   is the NCBI *nr* database).
+#.
+Discard sequences that do not return a seed sequence when used as reciprocal
+   BLAST queries against proteomes from key species.
+#.
+For non-microbial datasets, remove sequences from species that cannot be
+   resolved on the most recent Open Tree of Life synthetic tree.
+#.
+Remove similar sequences within each species using a strict sequence identity
+   cutoff (default = 0.95).
+This removes isoforms and recent lineage-specific duplications.
+#.
+Calculate a target alignment size based on the length of the longest seed
+   sequence.
+By default, aim to build a dataset with one sequence per amino acid in that sequence.
+Then multiply this by 1.1 so we can remove sequences after budgeting and still have an alignment of the desired size.
+#.
+For a microbial dataset, identify a sequence identity cutoff that yields an
+   alignment of the right size.
+For a non-microbial dataset, identify blocks of sequences to merge that sample the species tree.
+(See the `topiary paper <topiary-link_>`_ for details).
+#.
+Align all sequences in the current dataset, which will have ~1.1 times the
+   target alignment size.
+Remove the worst aligning sequences.
+This is done
+   + Remove the sequences with the most characters in non-dense columns (drop worst 2.5%).
+   + Remove the sequences with the most missing dense columns (drop worst 2.5%).
+#.
+Re-align the dataset.
+It should now have ~1.05 times the target alignment
+   size and be ready for manual alignment editing.

-The pipeline does the following six steps.
-After each step, topiary writes out the indicated *.csv* file, allowing one to track what changes are made.
+The pipeline does writes out five *.csv* files over the course of this analysis, allowing one to track what changes are made.
 Topiary will add sequences and/or columns at each step.
 Until the final step, it does not delete sequences, but rather sets the :code:`keep` column to :code:`False` when a sequence is removed.

 + :emph:`Finds paralogs from other species` using the seed sequences as BLAST queries against the `NCBI non-redundant database <blast-nr_>`_.
 The taxonomic scope is